beatbcn/create-turbo/README.md

 1. Make sure you have XCode and XCommand Line Tools installed [as shown on expo docs](https://docs.expo.dev/workflow/ios-simulator).

    > **NOTE:** If you just installed XCode, or if you have updated it, you need to open the simulator manually once.
 Run `npx expo start` in the root dir, and then enter `I` to launch Expo Go.
-After the manual launch, you can run `pnpm dev` in the root directory.
+After the manual launch, you can run `bun dev` in the root directory.

    ```diff
    +  "dev": "expo start --ios",
    ```

-2. Run `pnpm dev` at the project root folder.
+2. Run `bun dev` at the project root folder.

 #### Use Android Emulator